jdiezvenegas/angular/README.md

 This repo is designed to save all my progress learning angular.
 Each video (link below) has one point to learn.
-That points are defined in the list:
+That points are defined in the list: <br />
 Video 1: Components <br />
 Video 2: <br />
 Video 3: <br />